Read Duns Scotus with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Duns Scotus’ influence on philosophy.

-The central claim is this: Duns Scotus, a medieval philosopher and theologian, significantly impacted the field of philosophy through his nuanced and detailed approach to metaphysics, epistemology, and ethics.
+In plain terms: Duns Scotus, a medieval philosopher and theologian, significantly impacted the field of philosophy through his nuanced and detailed approach to metaphysics, epistemology, and ethics.

 1. Duns Scotus’ Influence on Philosophy: Duns Scotus, a medieval philosopher and theologian, significantly impacted the field of philosophy through his nuanced and detailed approach to metaphysics, epistemology, and ethics.